The photo above is from the no longer open, Gladiator Gym. This gym was housed in "Alphabet City" in The East Village of NYC.

 My mind was on a new level and in turn my body responded BIG time.

-It was normal to see them incline benching 315 for reps.
+- It was normal to see them incline benching 315 for reps.
+I've seen plenty of bodybuilders benching 405 there as well.

-I recall seeing guys doing rack pulls inside the YORK isometric Rack with 5 and 6 plates.
-I had never seen that exercise before but seeing their traps exploding through their shirts told me that I should do that exercise myself.
+I recall seeing guys doing rack pulls inside the old school YORK isometric Rack with 5 and 6 plates.
+I had never seen that exercise before, it was 1994 or 1995 when I saw this.
+Seeing their traps exploding through their shirts told me that I should do that exercise myself.

 Machines were always racked with all the weights and then rigged with extra 45s pinned to the weight stacks.
 Heavy, Intense lifting.
 THAT was always the way.